$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: Introduction

-Whereas the nature of these $X$ states is determined by the charmonium spectrum and the comparison with the branching ratios for two- and three-body decays, the production yield of these exotic hadrons in $pp$ collisions or relativistic heavy-ion collisions (HiCs) has opened a new venue of interest.
+Whereas the nature of these $X$ states is determined by the charmonium spectrum and the comparison with the branching ratios for two- and three-body decays, the production yield of these exotic hadrons in $pp$ collisions or relativistic heavy-ion collisions (HICs) has opened a new venue of interest.
 In particular, there has been a recent controversy on the conclusions about the nature of $X(3872)$ coming from the analysis of the high prompt production cross section of the $X(3872)$ at $pp$ collisions at CDF~\cite{Abulencia:2006ma} and in CMS~\cite{Chatrchyan:2013cld}.
 The description of the multiplicity dependence of the production rates of promptly produced $X(3872)$ relative to the $\psi(2S)$, observed recently in $pp$ collisions at LHCb~\cite{LHCb:2020sey}, has also lead to debate on the interpretation of the $X(3872)$~\cite{Esposito:2020ywk,Braaten:2020iqw} (see a more detailed discussion and references in~\cite{Albaladejo:2021cxj}).

-Furthermore, the CMS Collaboration has reported evidence for $X(3872)$ production in Pb-Pb collisions for the first time~\cite{CMS:2021znk}, thus providing new insights to elucidate its nature.
+One of our motivations to study thermal effects on these hadrons comes from the collective medium formed after hadronization in relativistic HICs.
+At high collision energies, the eventual hadronic medium is created around temperatures of $T_c=156$ MeV, where interactions among hadrons occur until the so-called kinetic freeze-out at lower temperatures.
+Among these hadrons, the exotic $X(3872)$ has recently been reconstructed in Pb-Pb collisions by the CMS experiment~\cite{CMS:2021znk}, where a substantial production with respect to $pp$ collisions for the ratio $X(3872)/\psi(2S)$ has been reported.
+Therefore, this state can suffer from thermal medium modifications during the hadronic expansion until its final decoupling from the medium.

+In this context, the $X(3872)$ has already been considered within the statistical hadronization model~\cite{Andronic:2019wva}, incorporated---as the model itself stipulates~\cite{Andronic:2017pug}---with its vacuum properties, i.e., a mass of 3872 MeV and (nearly) zero width.
+This model shows a prediction for the distribution of transverse momentum, $p_T$, at LHC energies, which is still soon to be tested, and has to wait for future measurements.